Presentation Sisters: Institutional development

-The second superioress was Mother Mary Angela Collins.
-Soon after her succession, a set of rules, adapted from that of St. Augustine, was drawn up by Bishop Francis Moylan, and approved by Pope Pius VI in September 1791.
+The second superior was Mary Angela Collins.
+Soon after her succession, a set of rules, adapted from that of Augustine of Hippo, was drawn up by Bishop Francis Moylan, and approved by Pope Pius VI in September 1791.
 This congregation of teaching Sisters itself was given formal approval by Pope Pius VII in 1805.

 Communities branching from Cork were founded at Killarney in 1793, Dublin in 1794, and Waterford in 1798.
-A second convent at Cork was established in 1799, by Sister Mary Patrick Fitzgerald; and a convent at Kilkenny in 1800, by Sister Mary Joseph McLoughlan.
+A second convent at Cork was established in 1799, by Mary Patrick Fitzgerald; and a convent at Kilkenny in 1800, by Mary Joseph McLoughlan.
 The schools, regulated at the time by a United Kingdom Government board, had for their first object the Catholic and moral training of the young, which was not interfered with by the government.
 The secular system followed was the "National", superseded, in many cases, by the "Intermediate", both of which ensured a sound education in English; to these were added domestic economy, Latin, Irish, French, and German.
-The average attendance of children in each of the city convents of Dublin, Cork, and Limerick was over 1,200; that in the country convents between 300 and 400, making a total of 22,200 who received an excellent education without charge.
+The average attendance of children in each of the city convents of Dublin, Cork, and Limerick was over 1,200, and that in the country convents between 300 and 400, a total enrollment of 22,200 receiving an excellent education without charge.
 For girls who needed to support themselves by earning a living, workrooms were established at Cork, Youghal, and other places, where Limerick lace, Irish points and crochet were taught.
 In 1802, the Sisters' example inspired the formation of the Presentation Brothers.

-In 1833 a house was founded by Mother Josephine Sargeant from Clonmel at Manchester, England, from which sprang two more, one at Buxton St Anne's and one at Matlock St Joseph's.
+In 1829 the Presentation Sisters established their first foreign convent, when Josephine French and M. de Sales Lovelock went from Galway to Newfoundland.
+In 1833 a house was founded by Josephine Sargeant from Clonmel at Manchester, England, from which sprang two more, one at Buxton St Anne's and one at Matlock St Joseph's.
 The schools were well attended; the number of children, including those of an orphanage, being about 1,400.
-The year 1833 also brought the Presentation Sisters to Newfoundland Colony, establishing their first convent in the Americas.

-India received its first foundation in 1841, when Mother Xavier Kearney and some Sisters from Rahan and Mullingar established themselves at Madras.
-Soon four more convents in the Madras presidency were founded from this, and in 1891 one at Rawal Pindi.
-These schools comprised orphanages, and day and boarding schools, both for Europeans and local children.
+India received its first foundation in 1841, when Xavier Kearney and some Sisters from Rahan and Mullingar established themselves at Madras.
+Soon four more convents in the Madras presidency were founded from this, and in 1891 one at Rawalpindi.
+These schools comprised orphanages, and day and boarding schools, for both Europeans and local children.
 The Presentation Sisters entered the Southern Hemisphere in 1866 with a convent and school in Tasmania, Australia.

 In the 20th century, foundations were established in Africa (Zimbabwe, 1949; Zambia, 1970) and New Zealand (1951).
 The first of a new wave of foundations from Ireland in the USA began in Texas (San Antonio, 1952), followed by foundations in the Philippines (1960), South America (Chile, 1982; Ecuador, 1983; Peru, 1993); Slovakia (1992); and Thailand (1999).